loic-prieto/bright-light/documentation/design/architecture.md

 This is a non professional project with a no profit goal, so being cheap to maintain is important, since it is likely to be paid by a single person.

 For this reason hosting into a single instance with a fixed IP is chosen in AWS, T4g.nano instance type.
 We need an instance because there's no cheap way to have https with something like an S3 bucket and lambdas.
 Everything that can be automated should be automated.

+The backend solution must consume almost no memory.
+Both frontend and backend should consume less than 512MB.
+So, no explosive use of libraries.

 ### Game data must be kept in another place than the client or backend hosts